shawenyao/jekyll-now/_posts/2022-07-01-Stack-Overflow-The-LED.md

 Mode 14 happens to be Rainbow Swirl.
 It has an eye-catching animation with plenty of colors, which makes it hard to ignore - an ideal candidate for the notification mode.

+As for the HID device path, my keyboard actually gave me multiple values as `hid.enumerate()` suggested.
+Only one works - be prepared to find the right path by elimination.

 ## Listening to Notifications

 There's probably no better way to get the system-wide notification status than to ask the system itself.
 The `WinRT` APIs, accessible in Python via the `pywinrt` package makes it possible.